 3. Control: During our psychological, formative years, if we suffered any level of emotional neglect, we may suffer in subsequent adulthood from an ability to manage emotions appropriately.
 The child and her beliefs formulated in the first decade may continue to re-cognise a sense of insecurity for the rest of their lives unless they take steps to address any emotional regulatory deficit.
 As a result, we may try to control situations in order to avoid a perceived consequence.

 4. Express yourself: If we have taught ourselves to think our way through difficult emotions, we may become emotionally constipated and build up to explosiveness.
 This inability often arises as a direct result of the parents who failed to listen and respond appropriately to their child and her difficult experiences.

-Research in America has shown some interesting answers from respondents around the subject of anger management challenges.
+Research in the US has shown some interesting answers from respondents around the subject of anger management challenges.

 12 Tips to Lengthen the Fuse for Anger – and Stop the Clock! is available as a PDF to read, download and/or share.

 You can also click on the image to zoom in and save to your device.